When a company fails to pay its debts, creditors can petition the courts to have your company placed in compulsory

 The process ends with the company being forcibly shut down.

 Sometimes known as winding up, compulsory liquidation is a procedure under the Insolvency Act and is usually led by a creditor pursuing the company for money.

 These kinds of options are where Future Strategy can help you secure the best result.
 If you get in touch with our team today, we can talk you through what may be possible.

 The process goes through the following steps:

 - Winding Up Petition.
 The first step of the compulsory liquidation process.
 It is sometimes referred to as a WUC is for a creditor to issue a WUP against a company.

 - Winding Up Order.
-Next, the petition will be heard by a Judge who will then decide the next step; if the court is satisfied that the company should be liquidated, they will issue a Winding Up Order.
+Next, the petition will be heard by a Judge who will decide the next step; if the court is satisfied that the company should be liquidated, they will issue a Winding Up Order.
 If trading hasn’t stopped by this point, it must now.

 - Official Receiver Appointed.
 Sometimes known as a liquidator, the receiver will take over control of the company and the day-to-day running of the business.

 - Assets Are Sold Off.
 Stock, vehicles, property, or machinery will be liquidated so creditors and debts can be paid off as much as possible.
 This includes any cash in the company bank account.

 - The company is struck off.
 The business is officially removed from the Companies House register and no longer exists.

 This process is challenging and can be extremely worrying.
 Contact our team if you need help.

 What Options are there for Avoiding Compulsory Liquidation?

-If you fail to stop a winding-up petition, it could eventually lead to your company collapsing and prevent it from trading – so it’s essential to act quickly.
+If you fail to stop a winding-up petition, it could eventually collapse your company and prevent it from trading – so it’s essential to act quickly.

-If you fail to take the appropriate steps after seven days, your company’s financial situation will be made known to the public, resulting in the freezing of its bank account.
+If you fail to take the appropriate steps after seven days, your company’s financial situation will be made known to the public, resulting in freezing its bank account.

-It will take away your ability to trade and prevent company directors from disposing or borrowing against any assets.
+It will remove your ability to trade and prevent company directors from disposing or borrowing against any assets.